polkadot-tooling-collective/collective/mission_list.md

 ### Extensions

 >Software in this tier depends on Fundamentals and extends their functionality.
-They may simplify and/or abstract certain functionality or tailor it to suite specific corner needs.
+They may simplify and/or abstract certain functionality or tailor it to suit specific corner needs.

 - [Zombienet](https://github.com/paritytech/zombienet) + [v2](https://github.com/paritytech/zombienet-sdk)
 - [Chopsticks](https://github.com/AcalaNetwork/chopsticks)